TCLLF hosts a variety of events, ranging from patient education forums to fundraisers.

 Given the rarity of PTCL, it is advisable to ask your oncologist for a referral to obtain a second opinion consultation from one of the recognized national experts in T-cell lymphomas that could be within reasonable travel distance from your home.

 Once the steps above are completed and you and your family have obtained education about your disease (i.e., treatment planning and discussion of possible side effects and risks of chemotherapy), your oncologist will begin treatment.

-If the lymphoma should return after initial remission or remission is never achieved with first therapy, it is called relapsed or refractory disease.
-Patients with relapsed or refractory PTCL can still be cured, but it requires more intense chemotherapy regimens and bone marrow transplantation is mandatory once remission is achieved.
+If your physician deems your lymphoma “high-risk” at the time of diagnosis, he or she may refer you for consultation to consider a bone marrow transplant in your first remission.
+A transplant oncologist will discuss all details, including the risks and benefits of the bone marrow transplantation, with you.
+If the lymphoma should return after initial remission or if remission is never achieved with first therapy, it is called relapsed or refractory disease.
+Patients with relapsed or refractory PTCL can still be cured, but it requires more intense chemotherapy regimens, and bone marrow transplantation is mandatory once remission is achieved.

 At any time during the course of PTCL (initial diagnosis or relapsed/refractory disease), it is always worthwhile to consider participation in clinical trials of new chemotherapy or biologic drugs.
 You might receive superior and more effective treatment on a clinical trial that would not be available for general use for a number of years.
 ASK YOUR ONCOLOGIST OR VIEW OUR CLINICAL TRIALS PAGE FOR MORE INFORMATION.